-- SInce 2008, RBI and SEBI have permitted currency derivatives trading to be carried out on three stock exchanges – the NSE, the BSE and the MSEI.
+- SInce 2008, RBI and SEBI have permitted currency derivatives trading to be carried out on three stock exchanges – the NSE, the BSE and the MSE.

-- Currency options trading is possible using the US Dollar / Indian Rupees (USDINR) spot rate.
+- Currency options trading is possible using the US dollar/Indian rupee (USDINR) spot rate.

 - Since currency derivatives trading is carried out on margin, customers need to deposit the initial margin amount, through their financial intermediary, with the exchange.